 On July 11, 2022, Justin Yorke became the Chairman of the Board of Directors.
-Prior to that time, Dr. David Young, our Chief Executive Officer also served as Chairman of the Board.
-Our Board of Directors does not have a policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board of Directors, as our Board of Directors believes it is in our best interest to make that determination based on our position and direction and the membership of the Board of Directors.
+Prior to that time, Dr. David Young, our former Chief Executive Officer (now President, Research and Development) also served as Chairman of the Board.
+Our Board of Directors does not have a policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board of Directors, as our Board of Directors believes it is in our best interest to make that determination based on our position and the membership of the Board of Directors.